Shubh023/Shubh023/README.md

 - 🌱 I’m currently learning Image Processing, Machine Learning & Computer Vision
-- 🤔 I’m looking for help with finding an end of year internship at a company.
 - 💬 Ask me about my projects and my skills that might be helpful to you or in your projects.
 - 📫 How to reach me: shubhamkumar.patel@epita.fr